Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Semantic Distributed Function Computation for ATC-FWI

 \subsection{Semantic Communication Problem Formulation}

-Our objective is to reconstruct the semantic variable $\bm{z}$ at the decoder.
-We formulate the optimization problem of the semantic communication system such that the received symbols $\bm{y}$ are maximally informative about the semantic variable $\bm{z}$, given the side information $\bm{\s}_0$.
-This means that we want to find the parameters $\bm{\theta}_\idxNeigh$ for the encoders $p_{{\bm{\theta}_\idxNeigh}}(\bm{c}_\idxNeigh|\bm{\s}_\idxNeigh)$ that maximize the conditional mutual information $I(\bm{z};\bm{y}|\bm{\s}_0)$.
+Our objective is to reconstruct the semantic variable $\veloSum$ at the decoder of each receiving agent.
+We formulate the optimization problem of the semantic communication system such that the received symbols $\bm{y}$ are maximally informative about the semantic variable $\veloSum$, given the side information $\veloIndexZero$.
+This means that we want to find the parameters $\bm{\theta}_\idxNeigh$ for the encoders $p_{{\bm{\theta}_\idxNeigh}}(\bm{c}_\idxNeigh|\bm{\s}_\idxNeigh)$ that maximize the conditional mutual information $I(\veloSum;\bm{y}|\veloIndexZero)$.
 To have a realistic communication scenario, we limit the rate of our communication channel by a limited number of channel uses $N_\text{ch}$ and an average power constraint per channel.
 This gives us the optimization problem for receiving agent $\idxRec$ of

-where $N_\ell$ is the number of transmitters, and $P_c$ is the average signal power available at the decoder per channel use, which is defined differently depending on the particular channel model used (see Section \ref{sec:channel_models} for the definitions).
+where $\numberReceivers$ is the number of transmitters (i.e., the neighboring agents), and $P_c$ is the average signal power available at the decoder per channel use, which is defined differently depending on the particular channel model used (see Section \ref{sec:channel_models} for the definitions).

-The definition of the conditional mutual information \mbox{between} $\bm{z}$ and $\bm{y}$ given $\bm{\s}_0$ is given as \cite{cover1999informationTheory}
+The definition of the conditional mutual information \mbox{between} $\veloSum$ and $\bm{y}$ given $\veloIndexZero$ is given as \cite{cover1999informationTheory}

 where $\log$ denotes the natural logarithm.
-When evaluating \eqref{chain_rule_cond_pdf} for the optimization of the conditional mutual information, the optimal decoder $p(\bm{z}|\bm{y},\bm{\s}_0)$ is intractable in practice \cite{simeone2022machine}.
+When evaluating \eqref{chain_rule_cond_pdf} for the optimization of the conditional mutual information, the optimal decoder $p(\veloSum|\bm{y},\veloIndexZero)$ is intractable in practice \cite{simeone2022machine}.
 Thus, the mutual information cannot be maximized directly, but a lower bound on \eqref{chain_rule_cond_pdf} can be derived, which in turn can be optimized.
-One way of deriving such a lower bound is to use a variational approximation $q_{\bm{\phi}}(\bm{z}|\bm{y},\bm{\s}_0)$, with parameters ${\bm{\phi}}$, that approximates $p(\bm{z}|\bm{y},\bm{\s}_0)$ \cite{poole2019boundsMI,barber2004algorithm,edgar2023semantic}.
-With this approach, a lower bound on the conditional mutual information can be derived (given in the Appendix), which leads to
+One way of deriving such a lower bound is to use a variational approximation $q_{\bm{\phi}}(\veloSum|\bm{y},\veloIndexZero)$, with parameters ${\bm{\phi}}$, that approximates $p(\veloSum|\bm{y},\veloIndexZero)$ \cite{poole2019boundsMI,barber2004algorithm,edgar2023semantic}.
+With this approach, a lower bound on the conditional mutual information can be derived (given in Appendix \ref{Appendix:derivationMILowerbound}), which results in